 Some studies have found that rutin helped protect the stomach and digestive system from ulcers and promoted colonic healing after colitis (x) (x).
-In animal studies, rutin showed significant potential for treating inflammatory bowel disease (x).
+In animal studies, it showed significant potential for treating inflammatory bowel disease (x).

 Some studies have shown that rutin can act as an antifungal, antibacterial, antimalarial and antiviral agent.
-Also, research has noted that rutin may even impact some HIV strains to an extent (x).
+Also, research has noted that it may even impact some HIV strains to an extent (x).

 Rutin protects white blood cells in the spleen, which are vital for fighting infection and producing antibodies (x).
 Research has also noted that it produces an immune-boosting effect at the cellular level (x).

 Asthma & Allergies

 Rutin provides safe allergy relief by reducing antihistamine production and inflammation.
 It improves asthma symptoms by relaxing smooth muscles in the airways and reducing leukocytes in lung tissue (x).
-Applied to the skin, rutin relieves atopic dermatitis and allergic contact dermatitis (x).
+Applied to the skin, it relieves atopic dermatitis and allergic contact dermatitis (x).

 Rutin Side Effects

 The US Food and Drug Administration has established that rutin supplements are generally safe to use (x).
 In a small number of people, it may produce side effects such as light-headedness, nervousness, flushing, minor stomach upset, blurred vision, headache, rash, muscle stiffness and fluid accumulation in the knees (x).

 A small number of people may be allergic to rutin.
 Symptoms of an allergic reaction may include hives, breathing difficulties, chest pain or swelling of the face, lips, tongue or throat.
 Report serious symptoms to a doctor as soon as possible.